motine/sta/README.md

 // Called once before the calls to `draw` start. void setup(); // !!
 This method must be provided by the student (in the `project.c` file).
 // This method is called over and over again.
-// Right before the screen is emtied, right after all the drawing is put on the screen. void draw(); // !!
+// Right before the screen is emptied, right after all the drawing is put on the screen. void draw(); // !!
 This method must be provided by the student (in the `project.c` file)

 // Stop the calls to `draw`.
 The result of the current `draw` will be kept on the screen forever.